 The Shape of Imagination

-Coming Soon!
-El Paso’s new children’s museum (for now, called The Children’s Museum) is being designed and built for kids of all ages.
+El Paso’s new children’s museum (for now, called The Children’s Museum) has been designed and built for kids of all ages.
 Let your imagination run wild and experience epic learning adventures across four floors of fantastic exhibits, all linked by an impressive 50-foot tall climber.
 The best part?
 There’s no right or wrong way to explore La Nube.
 Dive into nine themed learning zones where you can explore, build, test, problem-solve, and play.
 With a mix of permanent exhibits and ever-changing activities, each visit is an exciting, new experience.